 Integrating psychology and religion, this unique encyclopedia offers a rich contribution to the development of human self-understanding.
 It provides an intellectually rigorous collection of psychological interpretations of the stories, rituals, motifs, symbols, doctrines, dogmas, and experiences of the worldâe(tm)s religious traditions.
 Easy-to-read, the encyclopedia draws from forty different religions, including modern world religions and older religious movements.

 The Encyclopedia of Social Psychology is designed as a road map to this rapidly growing and important field and provides individuals with a simple, clear, jargon-free introduction.
-These two volumes include more than 600 entries chosen by a diverse team of experts to comprise an exhaustive list of the most important concepts.
 Entries provide brief, clear, and readable explanations to the vast number of ideas and concepts that make up the intellectual and scientific content in the area of social psychology.

 Learning and Memory: A Comprehensive Reference, Second Edition is the authoritative resource for scientists and students interested in all facets of learning and memory.
-This updated edition includes chapters that reflect the state-of-the-art of research in this area.
 Coverage of sleep and memory has been significantly expanded, while neuromodulators in memory processing, neurogenesis and epigenetics are also covered in greater detail.
 New chapters have been included to reflect the massive increase in research into working memory and the educational relevance of memory research.
-No other reference work covers so wide a territory and in so much depth.
 Provides the most comprehensive and authoritative resource available on the study of learning and memory and its mechanisms

 This encyclopedia serves as a unified, comprehensive reference for professionals involved in the diagnosis, evaluation, and rehabilitation of adult patients and children with neuropsychological disorders.
 It addresses psychological, psychosocial, and psychiatric aspects of an array of neurological disorders, emphasizing treatment and rehabilitation, not just assessment and diagnosis.